Information about Nephrology

 What are the symptoms of kidney failure?

-In most cases, mild to moderate kidney failure does not have any symptoms.
-It is most often detected on a routine laboratory testing.
-Severe kidney failure can cause fatigue, loss of appetite, swelling, difficulty breathing and weakness.
-These symptoms may also be caused by other illnesses, and any patient with these symptoms should seek medical attention promptly.
+Mild to moderate kidney failure rarely has symptoms.
+It is most often detected on a routine laboratory test.
+Severe kidney failure can cause fatigue or poor sleep, loss of appetite, vomiting episodes, swelling, difficulty breathing, and weakness.
+One of the challenges with recognizing kidney disorders is that symptoms typically appear in other parts of the body.
+While these symptoms may also be caused by other illnesses, individuals with these issues should seek medical attention promptly.

 How is kidney function measured?

-What can I do the maintain the current health of my kidneys?
+What can I do to maintain the health of my kidneys?